Slaughtered Vomit Dolls: Reception

-JoBlo.com panned Slaughtered Vomit Dolls overall, saying that while they were curious to see what the director could do next, the film "ultimately fails to either entertain, shock, or put forth any novel ideas."
-HorrorNews.net also gave a negative review, criticizing the film and stating that "If you need a movie to have some form of a linear story, don’t bother with this one.
+JoBlo.com panned Slaughtered Vomit Dolls overall, saying that, while they were curious to see what the director could do next, the film "ultimately fails to either entertain, shock, or put forth any novel ideas."
+HorrorNews.net also gave a negative review, criticizing the film and stating, "If you need a movie to have some form of a linear story, don’t bother with this one.
 If you are tired of seeing women constantly berated and insulted and shown as weak and scared, don’t bother with this one.
 And if vomit isn’t your thing, yeah, definitely don’t bother with this one."
-DVD Talk reviewed the trilogy as a whole and gave it a mostly positive review, saying that the films would not appeal to every viewer and that "for horror fans who want something different, something that mixes up art and sex and violence and gore and surrealism and who don't mind the confrontational nature of Valentine's work, this set is worth seeking out."
+DVD Talk reviewed the trilogy as a whole and gave it a mostly positive review, saying that the films would not appeal to every viewer and "for horror fans who want something different, something that mixes up art and sex and violence and gore and surrealism and who don't mind the confrontational nature of Valentine's work, this set is worth seeking out."